 The Classical Academies adhere to all California State Standards.
 In the last ten years we have seen significant changes to standards in English Language Arts, mathematics, science, and history.
 These changes have served to strengthen our educational programming and to enhance learning at all levels.
 We continue to work with our teachers and parents to ensure that the integration of these standards fits within the uniqueness of our program.

-We monitor annual personal growth using NWEA MAP (Measures of Academic Performance) assessments (K-8) and California State performance assessments (3-11).
+We monitor annual personal growth using NWEA MAP (Measures of Academic Performance) assessments (K-8) and California Assessment of Student Performance and Progress (CAASPP) (3-11).
+Pursuant to California Education Code Section 60615, parents/guardians are able to opt-out of annual testing by submitting a written request to excuse their child from any or all of the CAASPP assessments.
 High School students enrolled in Advanced Placement classes take the College Board AP exams.
 High school students are also encouraged to take the SAT’s and/or ACT’s as required for college admissions.